kingachwaleba/mean-calculator/README.md

 # mean-calculator project

 It is the arithmetic mean calculator project for Android classes.
-It is still in development.